hruffieux/locus/README.md

 * probit link;
 * identity-probit link.

-Moreover, predictor-level external knowledge can be incorportated to inform the selection.
+Moreover, predictor-level external knowledge can be incorporated to inform the selection.

 ## License and authors